akilmarshall/Big-Island-Puzzle/README.md

 Todo:

 - Come up with a list of towns to include
-- Decide on how to denote the location (dot? nothing?) of and text stylation (ittalic? different font?) of the towns
+- Decide on how to denote the location (dot? nothing?) of and text style (italic? different font?) of the towns
 - Decide on how to textually stylize the district names
 - Decide on how to textually stylize the volcano names
 - Find and denote reference material to use for geographic positioning

 Next steps:

 - Create a module for each town's name rendering the text and linearly extruding it to be unioned into the final v4.stl
 - Create a module for each town's "dot" (to be differenced from the final v4.stl)
-- Create a moudle for each district's name rendering the text and linearly extruding it to be union into the final v4.stl
+- Create a module for each district's name rendering the text and linearly extruding it to be union into the final v4.stl
-- Create a moudle for each volcano's name rendering the text and linearly extruding it to be union into the final v4.stl
+- Create a module for each volcano's name rendering the text and linearly extruding it to be union into the final v4.stl
 - Create a module for the set of town names, district names, volcano names and dot modules respectively